-For the average sales team, cold calling is often the first and the most critical step to creating sales opportunities.
+For the average sales team, cold calling for real estate leads is often the first and the most critical step to creating sales opportunities.
 Cold calls differ significantly from those leads that drop in your lap, and we’ll get to that.
 The ultimate goal is making that first contact with someone that fits your ideal customer profile.
 In that call, you briefly introduce your product or solution, while you determine the level of interest to move forward.

 1- Understand the different kinds of leads

 Leads come from many different directions, and as sales professionals, it helps to adjust our approach by each type of lead we address.